veeto

 Summary

-Assembly Member Bonta's legislation expands California's criminal record relief provisions for victims of human trafficking, intimate partner violence, and sexual violence by allowing individuals to petition courts to vacate arrests or convictions for any offense committed while under duress, not just nonviolent crimes as currently permitted.
+Assembly Member Bonta's legislation expands criminal procedure protections for victims of human trafficking, intimate partner violence, and sexual violence by allowing courts to vacate convictions for any offense committed while under coercion, not just nonviolent crimes.
+The bill modifies several sections of California's Penal Code to broaden eligibility for vacatur relief and strengthen record-sealing requirements.

-The bill modifies record sealing requirements by mandating that all agencies maintaining offense-related records - including probation, rehabilitation, corrections and parole departments - must seal records within one year of arrest or 90 days after a court order, whichever is later, and destroy them within one year of the court order.
-The Department of Justice must notify petitioners and their counsel once records are sealed.
+For cases where courts grant relief, the bill requires expanded record sealing and destruction by law enforcement agencies, including departments of probation, rehabilitation, corrections, and parole.
+These agencies must seal records within one year of arrest or 90 days after the court order, whichever occurs later, and destroy them within one year of the court order.
+The Department of Justice must notify petitioners and their counsel upon completing the sealing process.

 Key Dates